 Drought Conditions in the Pinery

-The Pinery Water Board approved a Drought Response Plan in 2022.
+In 2022, the Board approved a Drought Response Plan.
 The plan lays out how Pinery Water determines its drought stage and what actions are taken at each stage.
 This information is summarized in the table below, where each stage’s response also includes the response actions for the prior stages.

 | Drought Stage | Description | Trigger Points | Target | Key Response Actions |